rdmpage/ld-orcid/README.md

 For distribution we would concatenate all triples into one big file and distribute that.

+## ORCID data model

+The diagram below summarises the ORCID data model of people connected to works, organisations, and addresses.

 ```mermaid
 graph
 P((Person)) -- affiliation --> O(Organization)